 It’s not about creating my business to suit ‘the laptop lifestyle’ although that is lovely.

 It’s about creating systems that work, using software that supports your business, delegating what you can, doing some preparation and then giving yourself permission to let go, enjoy yourself and have a holiday, trusting your business can hold itself up as beautifully as if you were still at home.

 Here are some tips to help you prepare your business for a holiday:

 (Update: This post applies to anytime you’re taking a break from your biz. *She writes as she’s about to go on maternity leave.*)

 Before your holiday

-Let your clients know you’ll be going away, and invite them to book in for a session either before or after your trip to ensure they get the spots they want.
+It’s important to let your clients know you’ll be going away beforehand, and invite them to book in for a session either before or after your trip to ensure they get the spots they want.